MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 1. Press **Ctrl+S** (Windows, Linux) or **Command+S** (macOS) to save the change.

 1. Refresh the page.
-The link on the page is now italicized.
+The **Edit files with Workspaces** hyperlink on the page is now italicized:

    ![The link on the page is now italicized](./index-images/workspaces-workspaces-demo-elements-styles-quick-source-script.png)